What is Brainstorming And Brainwriting? Top Brainstorming Techniques

 There are literally dozens of ways of Brainstorming.
 However, selecting the best depends on some factors, which include the number of participants, objective, and time frame.
 The procedures can be different, but Brainstorming follows basic rules for making these effective.
 Facilitators, for example, can employ several brainstorming techniques to generate the most possible number of creative ideas.

 Brainstorming is not rocket science.
 It is a straightforward procedure that can be performed by almost anybody.
-If you’re running out of ideas and searching for that inspirational spark, take a quick look below check the most popular brainstorming techniques.
+If you’re running out of ideas and searching for that inspirational spark, take a quick look below and check the most popular brainstorming techniques.

 What are the principles of effective brainstorming?